arnaudperalta/arnaudperalta.github.io/content/post/swarm.md

 ---
-title: "Never use Docker Compose again for production"
+title: "You should not use Docker Compose for production"
 date: 2023-05-08T00:59:17+01:00
 ---